The Best Backpacking Stoves of 2017

 |Displaying 1 - 5 of 10||<< Previous | View All | Next >>|

 Analysis and Award Winners

 May 2017 Update

 For our spring update, we take a look at some of the popular favorites, as well as new stoves that were added to our new 2017 review.
 While MRS wins the Editors' Choice award, we have a few new high scorers and award winners, like the Primus Classic Trail, which takes home the Best Buy award.
 The competition continues to grow, forcing some old favorites towards the bottom of our fleet.

 Best Overall Backpacking Stove

 The MSR Whisperlite is the original gangster of the liquid fuel stove world.
 This tried and true workhorse of a stove is near and dear to many adventurer's hearts.
 This same model has been on the market for over 25 years with few modifications because it works so well.
 We love that it is simple, reliable, and easy to repair in the field.
-At $89.95 it is a great value and receives our Best Buy Award.
-We take the Whisperlite with us on any multi-day adventure with a group and feel confident that it will work for us in the toughest conditions.
-Unlike the Dragonfly, it does not have any temperature control, so cooking delicate meals is more difficult, but still do-able.
-It is also much quieter than the Dragonfly, hence its name — so conversations in the kitchen are possible.
+While it's not as light or small as a canister stove our testers still reach for the Whisperlite for any multi-day adventure that involves melting snow for a group and feel confident that it will work for us in the toughest conditions.
+It requires savviness to simmer - more than other liquid fuel stoves, like the MSR Dragonfly and Primus Omnilite Ti, but cooking delicate meals is still do-able.
+It is much quieter than other liquid fuel stoves, hence its name — so conversations in the kitchen are possible.

 Difficult to simmer